mochidev/MDAboutControllerDemo/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+EleMints, the ELeMints Icon, Mochi Dev, and the Mochi Development logo are copyright Mochi Development, Inc.

 Also, it'd be super awesome if you left in the credit line generated automatically by the code that links back to this page :)